EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

 Next we need to install ``pipx``, a Python application manager that facilitates installing, keeping applications updated and run them in their own isolated environments.
 We could skip this step and install MUSE directly, but that will risk to have conflicting dependencies in the future if you install any other application, breaking your MUSE installation, and we do not want that to happen.

-The installation instructions for ``pipx`` can be found in the `official webpage <https://pypa.github.io/pipx/installation/>`_ specific for the three operative systems.
+The installation instructions for ``pipx`` can be found in the `official webpage <https://pypa.github.io/pipx/installation/>`_ specific for the three operating systems.
 The following instructions, however, should work for the three cases:

 .. code-block:: bash